metis-data/metis-book/docs/Prevent Database Incidents.md

 ---
-sidebar_label: '🚨 Prevent Database Incidents'
+sidebar_label: '🚨 Prevent issues on your database'
 sidebar_position: 4
 ---

-# 🚨 Prevent Database Incidents
+# 🚨 Prevent issues on your database

 ## BEFORE the deployment